 Why The Amateur Road Cyclist Should Care About A Torque Wrench

-The other reason I decided to buy a torque wrench followed a trip to my local bike workshop and a cycling ‘horror story’ that I heard therein.
+I decided to buy a torque wrench following a trip to my local bike workshop and a cycling ‘horror story’ that I heard therein.

 Up on the bike stand was a beautiful celeste green Bianchi road bike.
 The issue was that mechanic couldn’t get the bottom bracket out of the frame in order to service it.

 Then he purchased a car-strength-pully-outy-thingy.
 No dice.
 The steel pincer arms were bending before the BB was moving.

 Then he stopped.
 Applying more forced risked damaging the carbon frame.

-It is pretty much a certainty that this expensive carbon frame now has a bottom bracket permanently fused within it.
-The owner of the bike will just have to ride it until the bearings down there either perish or seize up through a lack of grease.
+It was almost certain that this expensive carbon frame now had a bottom bracket permanently fused within it.
+The owner of the bike would just have to ride it until the bearings down there either perished or seized up through a lack of grease.

-- the bottom bracket not having been serviced since the bike was bought, two well-ridden winters of cycling ago; and
+- the bottom bracket not having been serviced since the bike was bought; and